Bear witness. Keep Watch.

 Learn more

 Being an Ecumenical Accompanier is challenging, rewarding, and undeniably vital work.
 However, the physical and mental demands of being an EA are not for everyone.
-So, your first step is to download the EAPPI information guide below, which contains all the essential information you will need to know about the program before applying.
+If you are interested, you can find out more by expressing interest and downloading an updated copy of the EAPPI Information Pack.
+This pack includes key details you need to know before applying, including how the program works, what it’s like to take part, the commitment involved, and FAQs.
+Register your interest below.

 ECUMENICAL ACCOMPANIERS SHARE THEIR OBSERVATIONS

 There’s no such thing as a typical day as an Ecumenical Accompanier!
-You’ll be part of a team, serving as a protective presence in vulnerable communities.
+You’ll be part of a team, serving as an unpaid protective presence in vulnerable communities.
 One thing our past Accompaniers agree on is that it’s a life changing experience.

 How did EAPPI start?